crispinalan/talkcalendar/README.md

 # Talk Calendar (Gtk4 Version)

-Talk Calendar is a Linux personal desktop calendar with some integral speech capability.
+Talk Calendar is a Linux personal desktop calendar with some speech capability.

-## Preamble

-**This is the Gtk4 version of Talk Calendar which uses an integral self contained speech generator licensed with the GNU Lesser General Public License version 2 or later.
-The license was chosen so as to be compatible with the [Gtk](https://www.gtk.org/) project.
-It will not compile against the Gtk3 libraries and does not use an external speech synthesiser to avoid any license compatibility issues.
-See license note below.**

 ![](talkcalendar.png)